-If the phenotype of your chosen research condition varies depending on whether a mutant is heterozygous or homozygous, achieving biallelic modifications using the CRISPR-Cas9 system can be difficult.
-By combining CRISPR technology with SNIPER, both DNA strands can be modified easily to obtain your desired genotype – enabling the creation of both homozygous and heterozygous mutants.
+If the phenotype of your desired iPSC mutation varies dependent on whether the gene is heterozygous or homozygous, you may struggle to achieve your desired edit using CRISPR-Cas9 alone.
+With CRISPR-SNIPER, both DNA strands can be modified accurately to obtain your desired genotype – enabling the creation of both homozygous and heterozygous iPSC cell lines with ease.

 3. Increase Screening Specificity

-Discover our free online resources and learn more about the most advanced gene editing service on the market.
+You can also explore our free online resources to learn more about the most advanced iPSC gene editing service on the market.